DiarmuidHenry/Project-02/README.md

 - **Skill Development**: Users may aim to enhance their strategic thinking and decision making skills by playing the game regularly.

-- **Friendly Competition**: Engage in friendly competition with friends, family, or even against the computer, fostering a sense of camaraderie and sportsmanship.
+- **Friendly Competition**: Engage in friendly competition with friends or family, fostering a sense of camaraderie and sportsmanship.

-- **Learn the Game Rules**: Understand and learn the rules of the extended Rock Paper Scissors Lizard Spock game, with clear explanations provided in the *Instructions* section.
+- **Learn the Game Rules**: Understand and learn the rules of the extended Rock Paper Scissors Lizard Spock game, with the clear explanations provided in the *Instructions* section.

 - **Accessible Gameplay**: Experience a user-friendly interface that ensures smooth gameplay, making it enjoyable for users of all ages and skill levels.